Skip to content

 Supported Controllers:

-- Switch 1: Wireless Pro Controller
+- NS1: Wireless Pro Controller

-- Switch 1: Left Joycon
+- NS1: Wireless Left Joycon

-- Switch 1: Right Joycon
+- NS1: Wireless Right Joycon

 The ESP32 is a microcontroller that supports Bluetooth.
 It is one of the few microcontrollers that supports Bluetooth Classic (BTC) since the world has moved onto Bluetooth LE (BLE).
 Thus it is (almost) uniquely suited to implement the Switch 1 wireless controllers which are also BTC.

 The USB port on it is a built-in UART intended for debugging, but we hijack it as the main line of communication with CC to eliminate the need for an external UART.
-This makes it super convenient since a simgle USB adapter turns it into fully wireless dongle that allows your computer full control of your Switch without the hassle of any cables at all.
+This makes it super convenient since a single USB adapter turns it into fully wireless dongle that allows your computer full control of your Switch without the hassle of any cables at all.

 The ESP32 also supports BLE which is what the Switch 2 wireless controllers use.
 So it has the potential to implement the Switch 2 wireless controllers in the future.